Phala-Network/phala-wiki/content/docs/developer/your-first-confidential-contract.md

 ---
-title: "Hello World: your first confidential contract"
+title: "1.2 Hello World: your first confidential contract"
-weight: 3
 ---

 > Basic understanding of Rust language programming and smart contract development knowledge is necessary to follow this tutorial.